 The consequences of Formalism were felt most keenly in physics.
 Richard Feynman, the physicists’ favourite physicist, hated its abandonment of relevance.
 Murray Gell-Mann, another Noble Laureate physicist, commented in 1992 that the Formalist-Bourbaki era seemed to be over

-But all that has changed in the last decade or two.
+abstract mathematics reached out in so many directions and became so seemingly abstruse that it appeared to have left physics far behind, so that among all the new structures being explored by mathematicians, the fraction that would even be of any interest to science would be so small as not to make it worth the time of a scientist to study them.But all that has changed in the last decade or two.
 It has turned out that the apparent divergence of pure mathematics from science was partly an illusion produced by obscurantist, ultra-rigorous language used by mathematicians, especially those of a Bourbaki persuasion, and their reluctance to write up non–trivial examples in explicit detail.
 When demystified, large chunks of modern mathematics turn out to be connected with physics and other sciences, and these chunks are mostly in or near the most prestigious parts of mathematics, such as differential topology, where geometry, algebra and analysis come together.
-Pure mathematics and science are finally being reunited and mercifully, the Bourbaki plague is dying out.7
+Pure mathematics and science are finally being reunited and mercifully, the Bourbaki plague is dying out.

 Economics has always doubted its credentials.
-Laplace saw the physical sciences resting on calculus, while the social sciences would rest on probability8, but classical economists, like Walras, Jevons and Menger, wanted their emerging discipline economics to have the same status as Newton’s physics, and so mimicked physics.
+Laplace saw the physical sciences resting on calculus, while the social sciences would rest on probability, but classical economists, like Walras, Jevons and Menger, wanted their emerging discipline economics to have the same status as Newton’s physics, and so mimicked physics.
 Samuelson was looking to do essentially the same thing, economics would be indubitable and immutable if it looked like Formalist mathematics, and in this respect he has been successful, the status of economics has grown faster than the growth of maths in economics.
 However, while the general status of economics has exploded, its usefulness to most users of economics, such as those in the financial markets, has collapsed.
 Trading floors are recruiting engineers and physicists, who always looked for the relevance of mathematics, in preference to economists (or post-graduate mathematicians).

 My answer to the question “why don’t more economists see the potential of mathematics” is both simple and complex.
 Economists have, in the main, been looking at a peculiar manifestation of mathematics - Formalist-Bourbaki mathematics - a type of mathematics that emerged in the 1920s in response to an intellectual crisis in the Foundations of Mathematics.
 Economists have either embraced it, as Samuelson did, or were repulsed by it, as Friedman was.